Types of Deeds in Texas

 A revocable transfer on death deed (“TODD”) is a way to assign a right of survivorship on a tract of property.
 A TODD transfer the property to listed beneficiaries automatically at your death.
 Used properly and in the right circumstances, a TODD can help avoid probate.

 At Dossey & Jones, PLLC, we have proudly served the Montgomery, Texas areas for over a decade.
 Whether you are looking legal advice regarding estate planning, business formations, and sales or probate administration, our team of lawyers, CPAs, and accountants can help you.
-Contact us (281) 410-2792 to schedule your consultation.
+Contact us (281) 410-2792 to schedule your no obligation consultation.